 To reduce or stop tooth sensitivity:

-• Wear a night guard if you feel sensitive due to teeth grinding or jaw clenching
+- Wear a mouth guard if you feel sensitive due to teeth grinding or jaw clenching

 What is "zinger"?